nmwsharp/polyscope-docs/py/source/basics/interactive_UIs_and_animation.md

 ??? func "`#!python screen_coords_to_world_position(screen_coords)`"

     Convert a click location to a location in world-space, by reading from the scene's depth buffer.

+??? func "`#!python set_do_default_mouse_interaction(b)`"

+    Use this function to (temporarily) disable Polyscope's default mouse clicking/panning/zooming response to mouse movements, so that they will not conflict with your own implemented operations

+    If `True`, Polyscope will perform its usual responses to mouse operations, `False` will disable.

 ## Overriding Built-In UI Behavior